kubernetes-sigs/cluster-api-provider-aws/docs/proposal/20250922-nodeadm-bootstrap.md

  The **cons** are:

    * The scope of work to support EKS nodes grows significantly and is pushed out.
-   * Users need to know that setting `AWSMachine.Spec.Ami.EKSLookupType` to `AmazonLinux` won’t work with the new `nodeadm` bootstrap method.

  ### User Stories